-By: \\\\\\ Title: \\\\\\
+By:

-Approved as to form:
+Attest: Approved as to form:

-Clerk

-Attest:

-Assistant City Attorney
+Clerk Assistant City Attorney

 BEACON HILL SPOKANE, INC.

-B

-Peter D. Rayner Its: President

-BEACON HILL OPPORTUNITY ZONE, LLC

 By: Peter D. Rayner

+Its: President BEACON HILL OPPORTUNITY ZON E, LLC

-Its: Manager
+By: Its: Manager

 HOWARD CAPITAL GROUP, LLC

-By: Ryan Both

-Its: Manager
+Ryan Bath Its: Manager

-STATE OF WASHINGTON ) ) ss.
-County of Spokane )
+STATE OF WASHINGTON))

+County of Spokane) SS.

-I certify that I know or have satisfactory evidence that \\\\\\ and Terri L. Pfister, are the persons who appeared before me and said persons acknowledged that they signed this document, on oath stated that they were authorized to sign it and acknowledged it as the Mayor and the City Clerk, respectively, of the City of Spokane, a municipal corporation, to be the free and voluntary act of such party for the uses and purposes therein mentioned.
+oath stated that they were authorize re me and said persons acknowledged that they signed this document, on d to sign it and acknowledged it as the Mayor and the City Clerk, respec- unicipal corporation, to be the free and voluntary act of such party for the

-DATED: \\\\\

-Notary Public in and for Washington State, residing at
+DATED: Notary Public in and for Washington State, residing at

-My appointment expires \\\\\
+My appointment expires

-STATE OF WASHINGTON
+STATE OF WASHINGTON : SS.

-County of Spokane
+County of Spokane : .
+10

-I hereby certify that I know or have satisfactory evidence that, on this $\frac{30}{100}$ day of $\frac{100}{1000}$ , 2023, Peter D. Rayner signed this instrument, on oath stated that he is authorized to execute the instrument as the President of Beacon Hill Spokane, Inc., and acknowledged it to be his free and voluntary act of such party for uses and purposes mentioned in the instrument.
+to execute the instrument as the Pre know or have satisfactory evidence that, on this day of Peter D. Rayner signed this instrument, on oath stated that he is authorized sident of Beacon Hill Spokane, Inc., and acknowledged it to be his free and and purposes mentioned in the instrument.

-IN WITNESS WHEREOF, I have hereunto set my hand and official seal the day and year first above written.
+, I have hereunto set my hand and official seal the day and year first above

+written.
+Slever H Lun

-Notary Public State of Washington Edward H Turner Commission No. 109816 Commission Expires 06-10-25
+Notary Public State of Washington Edward H Turner Commission No. 10981 Commission Expires 06-10

-: ss.

-Notary Public in and for the State of Washington, residing at Spokane My commission expires: 0 - 10 - 25

-STATE OF WASHINGTON
+STATE OF WASHINGTON :

-: ss.
+: SS.

 County of Spokane :

-I hereby certify that I know or have satisfactory evidence that, on this 30 day of MALCH, 2023, Peter D. Rayner signed this instrument, on oath stated that he is authorized to execute the instrument as the Manager of Beacon Hill Opportunity Zone, LLC and acknowledged it to be his free and voluntary act of such party for uses and purposes mentioned in the instrument.
+I hereby certify that I know or have satisfactory evidence that, on this Hall day of MALCH. , 2023, Peter D. Rayner signed this instrument, on oath stated that he is authorized to execute the instrument as the Manager of Beacon Hill Opportunity Zone, LLC and acknowledged it to be his free and voluntary act of such party for uses and purposes mentioned in the instrument.

-IN WITNESS WHEREOF, I have hereunto set my hand and official seal the day and year first above written.
+IN WITNESS WHEREOF, I have hereunto set my hand and official seal the day and year first above

-Notary Public State of Washington Edward H Turner Commission No. 109816 Commission Expires 06-10-25

-: : ss.
+written.

-Notary Public in and for the State of Washington, residing at Spokane My commission expires: 6 - 10 - 25
+Notary Public State of Washington Edward H Turner Commission No. 109813 Commission Expires 06-10-25 Notary Public in and for the State of Washington, residing at Spokane My commission expires: 0 - 10 - 25

-STATE OF WASHINGTON
+STATE OF WASHINGTON : : ss.

-County of Spokane
+County of Spokane :

-I hereby certify that I know or have satisfactory evidence that, on this 13 day of execute the instrument as the Manager of Howard Capital Group, LLC, and acknowledged it to be his free and voluntary act of such party for uses and purposes mentioned in the instrument.
+I hereby certify that I know or have satisfactory evidence that, on this day of execute the instrument as the Manager of Howard Capital Group, LLC, and acknowledged it to be his free and voluntary act of such party for uses and purposes mentioned in the instrument.

-IN WITNESS WHEREOF, I have hereunto set my hand and official seal the day and year first above written.
+IN WITNESS WHEREOF, I have hereunto set my hand and official seal the day and year first above

+written.

+Despay H Lu
-Notary Public State of Washington Edward H Turner Commission No. 109816 Commission Expires 06-10-25

-Notary Public in and for the State of Washington, residing at Spokane My commission expires: 6 - 16 - 25
+Notary Public State of Washington Edward H Turner Commission No. 109816 Notary Public in and for the State of Washington, residing at Spokane My commission expires: My commission expires:

-SPOKANE Agenda Sheet POKANE Agenda Sheet for City Council Meeting of: 5/10/2023 05/22/2023 Clerk's File # ORD C36387 Renews # Submitting Dept PLANNING & ECONOMIC Cross Ref # DEVELOPMENT Contact Name/Phone TYLER KIMBRELL 6733 Project # Contact E-Mail TKIMBRELL@SPOKANECITY.ORG Bid # Agenda Item Type First Reading Ordinance Requisition # Agenda Item Name BICYCLE PARKING CODE UPDATE
+SPOKANE Agenda Sheet for City Council Meeting of: Date Rec'd 5/10/2023 05/22/2023 Clerk's File # ORD C36387 Renews # Submitting Dept PLANNING & ECONOMIC Cross Ref # DEVELOPMENT Contact Name/Phone TYLER KIMBRELL 6733 Project # Contact E-Mail TKIMBRELL@SPOKANECITY.ORG Bid # Agenda Item Type First Reading Ordinance Requisition # Agenda Item Name BICYCLE PARKING CODE UPDATE